phoenixframework/phoenix/C_routing.md

 review_path  DELETE  /admin/reviews/:id       HelloPhoenix.Admin.ReviewController.delete/2
 ```

 The actual routes we get all look right, except for the path helper `review_path` at the beginning of each line.
-We are getting the same helper for both the user facing review routes and the admin ones which is not correct.
+We are getting the same helper for both the user facing review routes and the admin ones, which is not correct.
 We can fix this problem by adding an `as: :admin` option to our admin scope.

 ```elixir
 scope "/", HelloPhoenix do